maliahavlicek/ci_mentor_insights/PORTFOLIO_3_PYTHON_ESSENTIALS.md

 ![image](https://user-images.githubusercontent.com/23039742/132130729-161ff2e6-65c0-4344-a4d4-e3baf4670a24.png)

 8. Then when you start to test, just move it into progress and update as you finish the tasks in your test.
+If you've used checkboxes to track the testing tasks, you should mark them off and then once all are done, you can move the item to the done list.

-There are ways to create issues with these project cards.
+There are ways to create issues with these project cards so you don't have to write up everything.
+You can create an issue from a test item.

 For more information you can visit: https://docs.github.com/en/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards